 To assign a sample to a pad, press it or tap it on the screen so it lights green.
 Then, in the Sample Pool list, tap the desired sample.
-Alternatively, use the data dial or -/+ buttons to select a sample, and press the center cursor or Enter (MPC X) or the data dial (MPC Live, MPC Touch) to assign it.
+Alternatively, use the data dial or -/+ buttons to select a sample, and press the data dial, or press the center cursor or Enter (MPC X), to assign it.